insignic/TreePlus/README.md

 # TreePlus

+## Description

 TreePlus is an Open Source discord bot encoded in JavaScript where everyone can participate in its development.

+## Its Goal

+The goal of this bot is to raise awareness about ecology and encourage users to use eco-friendly tools.

-# Join The Development
+## Join The Development

 Please contact us at Catsuri.YT@gmail.com with a application.

-# Contributors
+## Contributors
 - Catsuri33 (Creator of the Project)